How to Build a Fanbase as an Independent Artist in 2026

 How to learn from mistakes:

-Moving Forward: Your Next 365 Days
+Your Next 365 Days

 Don’t try to implement everything simultaneously.
 That path leads to an overwhelming anxiety, futility and eventual burnout.
 Instead, build your fanbase foundation methodically: